thisrenan/nSwagDotNet9/README.md

 A nSwag example for .NET 9 using nSwag package.

-The nSwag package replace the Swagger and ReDoc documentation, wich you can select using "app.UseSwaggerUi" or "app.UseReDoc" in the program.cs config file.
+The nSwag package replace the Swagger and ReDoc documentation, which you can select using "app.UseSwaggerUi" or "app.UseReDoc" in the program.cs config file.

 ReDoc: